-50% of parapharyngeal space tumours have a salivary cause, 20% have a neurogenic root, and 30% are benign and malignant lymphoreticular lesions, metastatic lesions, carotid body tumours and lipomas. `Amongst neurogenic tumors, Schwannomas arising from the vagus nerve , presenting as post styloid compartment lesions are the most common[11].
+In addition, 50% of parapharyngeal space tumors have a salivary cause, 20% have a neurogenic root, and 30% are benign and malignant lymphoreticular lesions, metastatic lesions, carotid body tumors and lipomas.
+Amongst neurogenic tumors, Schwannomas arising from the vagus nerve , presenting as post styloid compartment lesions are the most common[11].
 On imaging, homogenous lesions seen displacing the internal carotid or common carotid artery anteriorly is suggestive of schwannoma arising from vagus nerve or sympathetic trunk[12].
 Lipomas appear as hyperintense lesions on T1- and T2-weighted images with internal septations[13].
-Vascular tumours are generally more conspicuous on T2-weighted images.
+Vascular tumors are generally more conspicuous on T2-weighted images.
 Pleomorphic adenomas are usually characterized by the smooth and regular, non-infiltrating margins with cystic or necrotic areas[14].
 Paragangliomas have a characteristic “salt and pepper” appearance on MRI scan[15].
 Dermoid and epidermoid cysts are differentiated from other similar lesions as they often appear as unilocular masses with homogeneous hypoattenuating fluid on CT scan[16].